"Horses should be trained in such as

 My

-love affair with the horse began about 10 years ago.
+love affair with the horse began more than 15 years ago.
 At the time I

 had no concept as to the complexities of this decision, or where this